 Experiences in Personal and Environmental Exploration

 Shifting from institutional to experiential education opened new worlds for me.

-During my 6 years with Yamnuska, I took it from a small, money-losing YMCA program to a profitable, private mountain skills and leadership school, with a reputation as as one of the best in North America.
+I took YMS from a small, money-losing Y program to a profitable, private, mountain skills and leadership school, with a reputation as one of the best in North America.

 Creating and the Path of Least Resistance

-I did workshops for start-ups and Fortune 500 giants.
-I coached executive teams, professionals, artists and single moms.
+I did workshops for small start-ups and Fortune 500 giants.
+I coached executives, professionals, artists and single moms.

-Creating Purpose in Life – What Matters Most to Me
+Creating What Matters Most to Me

 As T.S.
 Elliot said in The Four Quartets, “At the end of all our exploration, we shall arrive at where we started, and know that place for the first time.”